Collapsible Linear Blocks for Super-Efficient Super Resolution: Introduction

 To this end, we propose a new class of super resolution networks called \armSR that establish a new Pareto frontier on the quality-computation relationship (see Fig.~\ref{fig1}(a)).
 Driven by our insight that the challenge of on-device SISR is one of model training as much as of model architecture, we introduce an innovation that modifies the training protocol without modifying the inference-time network architecture.
-Specifically, our models are based on \textit{Collapsible Linear Blocks}, which are sequences of linear convolutional layers that can be analytically collapsed into single, narrow (in terms of input and channels) convolutional layers at inference time.
-We show that this modification of the training protocol, combined with new architectural features, results in Super-Efficient Super Resolution (SESR) networks that demonstrate state-of-the-art tradeoff between image quality and computational costs.
+Specifically, we propose \textit{Collapsible Linear Blocks}, which are sequences of linear convolutional layers that can be analytically collapsed into single, narrow (in terms of input/output channels) convolutional layers at inference time.
+This approach falls under the scope of \textit{linear overparameterization}~\cite{ExpandNets2020,repvgg}.
+We theoretically and empirically show the benefits of our proposed blocks.
+Overall, our work results in Super-Efficient Super Resolution (SESR) networks that demonstrate state-of-the-art tradeoff between image quality and computational costs.
 Fig.~\ref{fig1}(b) shows the theoretical FPS achieved by \armSR on the \armNPU (4-TOP/s) NPU.
-Clearly, three out of five \armSR CNNs theoretically achieve nearly 60 FPS or more when performing 1080p to 4K SISR.
+Clearly, several \armSR CNNs theoretically achieve nearly 60 FPS or more when performing 1080p to 4K SISR on a 4-TOP/s mobile-NPU.